Officials: Natural gas pipeline leak ‘not a safety concern’

 “We have spoken with New Jersey Fish & Wildlife about the gas leak on their Wallkill property,” Vernon Mayor Anthony Rossi said Monday night, Feb.
 5. “The leak was originally noticed weeks ago and checked by gas companies.
 It was determined to be minor and not a safety concern.”

-Deputy Manager of the Wallkill National Wildlife Refuge Anna Haris said they were actually alerted to the leak when members of the public using the trail reported smelling an odor.
+Anna Harris, deputy manager of the Wallkill National Wildlife Refuge, said they were alerted to the leak when members of the public using the trail reported smelling an odor.

-“Officials from both Tennessee Gas and Eliabethtown Gas have been out there monitoring the situation,” Harris said Tuesday, Feb.6.
-“The leak is from an Elizabethtown Gas pipe and out of an abundance of caution we made a joint decision to close the trail.”
+“Officials from both Tennessee Gas and Elizabethtown Gas have been out there monitoring the situation,” she said Tuesday, Feb.6.
+“The leak is from an Elizabethtown Gas pipe, and out of an abundance of caution, we made a joint decision to close the trail.”

 There is no immediate timeline for repairs to be made, officials said, but the wet weather has not helped matters.